D.N.P. Progression Requirements

 Joan Ginty DNP, APRN, ANP-BC Associate Dean for Advanced Nursing Practice and DNP Programs

 The underlying beliefs of The School of Nursing are rooted in its humanistic framework.
-In keeping with this framework, Molloy College makes a unique contribution to the nursing profession through its doctoral programs.
+In keeping with this framework, Molloy University makes a unique contribution to the nursing profession through its doctoral programs.
 It is the role of the nurse to stand against the occurrence of dehumanization that may happen in health care settings.
 In an environment where there may be a devotion to technology and cost containment and where others may be less concerned with the patient as a human being, the Molloy DNP-prepared nurse will lead in translation of knowledge and development of evidence-based nursing interventions that demonstrate value and respect for populations vulnerable to illness and to the improvement of systems of health care delivery.
-Leadership by the Molloy College DNP-prepared nurse will be directed to transforming systems of healthcare to improve health outcomes, quality of care and lower costs for the benefit of society.
+Leadership by the Molloy University DNP-prepared nurse will be directed to transforming systems of healthcare to improve health outcomes, quality of care and lower costs for the benefit of society.
 Humanistic nursing behavior, rooted in the principles of social justice, is a goal of the DNP program.
 A curriculum enriched by interprofessional and intra-professional collaboration assists in achieving that goal.

 Doctor of Nursing Practice Program Goals

 The Doctor of Nursing Practice is a clinical practice-focused program in Nursing that prepares advanced practice nurses to design, implement, manage and evaluate health care delivery systems and patient populations based upon research utilization.
-The clinical-based DNP program represents a complementary alternative to the research-based Ph.D. program at Molloy College.
+The clinical-based DNP program represents a complementary alternative to the research-based Ph.D. program at Molloy University.
 Emphasis is placed on practice inquiry and evidence-based translational research.
 Translational research bridges the gap between methods and knowledge identified in scientific research and clinical applications that will improve the overall population.

 Consistent with national goals related to health care reform and the growing complexity in health care, a higher level of clinical competence is required beyond the initial preparation as an Advanced Practice Nurse for nurse leaders in complex health care settings.
 As clinicians and leaders, DNPs will integrate and apply knowledge in providing and directing evidence-based care.
 Previously generated research will be translated into practice, thereby influencing access to healthcare, improving safety standards and advocating on a local, regional and national level for practical policy initiatives that will ultimately improve healthcare delivery systems and reduce the time from discovery to application.
 The DNP program focuses on public policy, informatics, business practices and clinical excellence as they pertain to improving healthcare quality and clinical outcomes.